-Central to the SOPs Regime is the concept of SMSE.
-Both the RMA (and the SMRC) must base their decisions on SMSE as defined in the s5AB of the VEA which states:

-- 2. Information about a particular kind of injury, disease or death is taken to be sound medical-scientific evidence if: - (a) the information: - i) is consistent with material relating to medical science that has been published in a medical or scientific publication and has been, in the opinion of the Repatriation Medical Authority, subjected to a peer review process; or - ii) in accordance with generally accepted medical practice, would serve as the basis for the diagnosis and management of a medical condition; and - (b) in the case of information about how that kind of injury, disease or death may be caused-meets the applicable criteria for assessing causation currently applied in the field of epidemiology.

-The RMA's process for sourcing evidence follows standard practices for systematic reviews and is set out in its paper titled Guidelines for RMA Researchers at APPENDIX 7.
+- 55. Central to the SOPs regime is the concept of SMSE.
+Both the RMA (and the SMRC) must base their decisions on SMSE as defined in the s5AB(2) of the VEA which states: - 2.
+Information about a particular kind of injury, disease or death is taken to be sound medicalscientific evidence if: - (a) the information: - is consistent with material relating to medical science that has been published in a medical or scientific publication and has been, in the opinion of the Repatriation Medical Authority, subjected to a peer review process; or - ii) in accordance with generally accepted medical practice, would serve as the basis for the diagnosis and management of a medical condition; and - (b) in the case of information about how that kind of injury, disease or death may be caused meets the applicable criteria for assessing causation currently applied in the field of epidemiology. - 56.
+The RMA's process for sourcing evidence is based on standard practices for systematic reviews and is set out in its paper titled Guidelines for RMA Researchers at Appendix 6.